ADI Terms & Definitions

 Companion Dog: a pet dog for an individual in the home.

-Courthouse Dog: a professionally trained Facility dog that works with a trained handler to provide a calming influence to individuals during stressful legal proceedings.
-Public access is only granted with permission of the institution.
+Courthouse Dog: a professionally trained Facility dog that works with a trained handler to provide a calming influence on individuals during stressful legal proceedings.
+Public access is only granted with permission from the institution.

 Emotional Support Animal: a companion animal that provides emotional or therapeutic support to an individual with a mental health condition or emotional disorder simply by being present.
 Emotional support animals do not receive the same training as assistance dogs and therefore, depending upon the country, may have different laws regarding their public access privileges.
 For example, in the United States of America, Emotional Support Animals do not have the same right to public access as an assistance dog and its handler.

 Facility: a building or place that provides a particular service to people who are in need for special care, e.g. a hospital, an elderly home, an educational setting, etc.

 Guide Dog: A dog that guides individuals who are blind or visually impaired.
 The presence of a dog for protection, personal defense, or comfort does not qualify that dog as a guide dog.

 Hearing Dog: A dog that alerts individuals who are deaf or hard of hearing to specific sounds.
 The presence of a dog for protection, personal defense, or comfort does not qualify that dog as a hearing dog.